NOAA-PMEL/EcoFOCI_AtSea/Nutrient Archive Readme.md

 (tab delimited, cast and niskin order do not matter as it will be sorted in the software)

-and in order to match niskin and cast information, the *.btl_report file must be used (generated during intial processing of CTD data).
+and in order to match niskin and cast information, the *.report_btl file must be used (generated during intial processing of CTD data).

 The report file is expected to have the format: